Thermal Shock Testing

 Thermal Shock Testing at NTS

 Most test items undergo air-to-air thermal shock testing where the test product moves from one extreme atmospheric temperature to another via mechanical means.
 NTS employs a number of vertical two zone thermal shock chambers where an elevator moves small to medium sized parts almost instantaneously from one extreme to the other.
 The fully enclosed thermal shock test chambers avoid unintended exposure to ambient temperature and help prevent the hazards of handling.

 For very large items, ones that cannot be moved by an in-chamber elevator, NTS can provide fixtures and the right setup to meet applicable test specification requirements while assuring the safety of the test item.

 Highly Accelerated Thermal Shock Testing

-NTS is the exclusive provider of HATS – Highliy Accelerated Thermal Shock testing – in the US> The HATS technology uses high speed air as the heat transfer mechanish to heat and cool test coupons, where other methodologies utilize transfer fluids like oil, nitrogen, sand or internal conduction.
+NTS is the exclusive provider of HATS – Highly Accelerated Thermal Shock testing – in the US.
+The HATS technology uses high speed air as the heat transfer mechanism to heat and cool test coupons, where other methodologies utilize transfer fluids like oil, nitrogen, sand or internal conduction.
 These different methodologies can result in different heat transfer rates.
 To learn more about NTS HATS testing, click here.

 Thermal Shock Testing Options